 7. Actively boosting STEM involvement at all levels of education

-The NSIN regards high quality science, technology, engineering and mathematics (STEM) education as critically important for our current and future productivity and our ability as a nation to compete on the world stage.
+The NSIN regards high-quality science, technology, engineering and mathematics (STEM) education is critically important for our current and future productivity and our ability as a nation to compete on the world stage.

 A 2014 report Science, Technology, Engineering And Mathematics: Australia’s Future released by the Office of the Chief Scientist, states: